NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/json-rpc-api.md

 # JSON-RPC API

-## Protocol Overview
+## Protocol Introduction

-The [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification) contains all the details you need to understand the protocol but a short version is given here:
+The [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification) contains all the details of the protocol.
+The following is only a quick introduction of the basics.

 {% tabs %}
 {% tab title="Request Payload" %}